Paco López (footballer)

 Francisco José "Paco" López Fernández (born 19 September 1967) is a Spanish football manager and former player who played as a forward.
-He is the current manager of Granada CF.
+He is the head coach of Segunda División club Leganés.

-In his playing career, he achieved Segunda División totals of 28 games and three goals for Hércules and Extremadura, but spent most of his years in Segunda División B in service of six clubs.
+In his playing career, he achieved Segunda División totals of 28 games and three goals for Hércules and Extremadura, but spent most of his years in the Segunda División B in service of six clubs.

-As a manager, López worked mainly in the lower leagues, and spent 3 years in charge of Levante in La Liga.
+As a manager, López worked mainly in the lower leagues, and spent three and a half years in charge of Levante in La Liga.

 Playing career

 Born in Silla, Province of Valencia, López graduated from Valencia CF's youth setup.
-He made his senior debut with the reserves, in Tercera División.
+He made his senior debut with the reserves in the Tercera División.

 In the summer of 1991, López joined Segunda División B club Hércules CF. After appearing regularly in the 1992–93 season, which ended in promotion, he played his first match as a professional on 19 September 1993, coming on as a second-half substitute in a 2–0 away loss against Real Burgos CF in the Segunda División.

 López scored his first professional goal on 16 October 1993, his team's third in a 4–0 home win over Villarreal CF. In 1994, he moved to CF Extremadura also in the second tier.

 After being sparingly played, López signed with division three side Levante UD in January 1995.
 In July, he moved to CD Castellón in the same league, and scored a career-best 16 goals in the 1997–98 campaign.

-In 1998, López joined Real Murcia.
-At the end of the season, he dropped down to Tercera División and signed for Benidorm CF, eventually retiring at the age of 34.
+In 1998, López joined Real Murcia CF. At the end of the season, he dropped down to Tercera División and signed for Benidorm CF, eventually retiring at the age of 34.